GeqianLiu/moreC/README.md

 # moreC
-Just some code by myself .
+Just some of my own code .